(VAP) Victoria Air Photos and Survey

 ReferencesNotes cited from the BC Government Report: https://www2.gov.bc.ca/assets/gov/environment/waste-management/zero-waste/marine-debris-protection/marine_debris_what_we_heard_report_final_web.pdf

-National Geographic Article on Marine Pollution Education for Kids on oncean plastics pollution
+National Geographic: Article on Marine Pollution Education for Kids on oncean plastics pollution

 We are partnering with volunteer, community organizations, contractors and with government oversite.